ghudgins/d3-play/README.md

-The projects repo contained contains data visualization stuff I've done for exploratory purposes.
+The repo contains data visualization stuff I've done for exploratory purposes.
-If you have questions, feel free to contact me
+The essential elements of the data is falsified Sentiment and topic information is powered by the Clarabridge NLP suite

+Would love feedback, quaestions, contributions as I am exploring new methods